1011-git/geo-buffer/README.md

 For now, the only viable geometric primitives are [Polygon][Polygon module] and [MultiPolygon][MultiPolygon module] (the rest of the primitives will be added as well).

+You can choose a style of convex corners with either options; mitter-joined or round-joined.
+(See more details on the document.)

 ## Quick Guide

 The `buffer_polygon()` function (resp. `buffer_multi_polygon()` function) produces a `MultiPolygon` after applying an buffer operation to the given `Polygon` (resp. `MultiPolygon`).
 The absolute value of the argument passed with determines the distance between each edge of the result multi-polygon and the original input.
 The sign determines the direction where the result expands.
-Positive values mean it goes outward -- that is, it expands, -- and negative values mean goes inward
+Positive values mean it goes outward &#8212 that is, it inflates, &#8212 and negative values mean goes inward
--- it deflates --.
+&#8212 it deflates &#8212.

 Code snippets below is a brief guide to use this crate.
 Click 'Result' to expand the visualized result.
 (The red polygon designates the input, and the orange one designates the results.)